HugoJacq/ABL_response_to_SST_front/README.md

 ## 1. Introduction

   This repo contains scripts, namlists and everything needed to reproduce figures from the paper "Atmosphere Response To An Oceanic Sub-mesoscale SST Front" avalaible [here](DOI to be added).
   Steps to reproduce the simulations are detailed, but you will need a beefy computer !
 I used 512 CPUs for the simulations.
+You can also directly download data from zenodo : [part1](link), [part2](link).

   This is Work In Progress !